 Alexander Shermansong is a polymath and transformation leader.
-As CEO of Civic Consulting USA, he enables mayors to leverage pro bono services — with sustained impact in economic growth, healthcare, education, and infrastructure.
+As CEO of Civic Consulting USA, he enables cities to innovate inclusively — with sustained impact in economic growth, healthcare, education, and infrastructure.

 Harvard’s Kennedy School called the approach one of the most innovative in government.
 When a city works with a skilled network over the long term, they are able to solve seemingly intractable issues: doubling community college graduation rates, expanding transit, slashing sales tax, creating urban analytics programs, and turning around public health systems.

 Alexander managed these networks for Mayors Rahm Emanuel and Bill de Blasio during their transitions into city hall.
 The White House selected Civic Consulting to work with economically distressed cities nationally.
 For his work replicating the model from Chicago to New York, Silicon Valley, and elsewhere, UBM Future Cities named Alexander one of the 100 City Innovators Worldwide.

 For 20 years, Alexander has been advising CEOs and boards on strategic issues, from Oxford University’s financial future (which garnered front-page coverage) to creation of the National Underground Railroad Freedom Center.
 He even developed “Stanley” the world’s first museum guide for handheld computers.
 Thanks to this body of work, Bloomberg Civic 50 appointed him an evaluator of Fortune 500 companies.

 - Chairs the board of the Princeton Terrace Club

 - C0-chairs the finance committee of the Seaview Association